LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 .. _calibration_target:
 .. figure:: images/calibration_target.png

-  Exemplary target for calibrating a thermal IR camera. (a) shows a visual image and (b) and (c) are thermal images.
+  Exemplary target for calibrating a thermal IR camera. (a) shows a visual RGB image and (b) and (c) are thermal IR images.

 .. _video_recording: